zmarouf/patch-settings/README.md

 A module for managing settings in patch-* family apps.
 Settings are persisted to localStorage, and a couple of little methods are provided for gettings, settings, and observing!

-You'll need to understand [depject](https://github.com/depject/depject) (a module for a different way of managing dependency injection), and for hte example below, [depnest](https://github.com/depject/depnest) - a lazy way to write nested objects quickly.
+You'll need to understand [depject](https://github.com/depject/depject) (a module for a different way of managing dependency injection), and for the example below, [depnest](https://github.com/depject/depnest) - a lazy way to write nested objects quickly.

 ## Example